Best Spine Doctor In Kolkata

 Transforaminal Lumbar Interbody Fusion (TLIF) is a minimally invasive surgery to permanently join together one or more bony vertebrae of the spine.
-A 1-inch incision is made in the lower back.
+A 1-inch incision is made by the best spine doctor in kolkata, in the lower back.
 The muscles are gradually dilated (widened) with increasingly larger tubes to form a tunnel to the spine.
 Through this tube, the damaged disc is removed and a bone graft is inserted into the empty disc space.
 Over time, new bone growth will fuse the two vertebrae together.
 The surgery is done without splitting the back muscles, takes 1 to 2 hours, and patients often go home the in two days.

 Dynamic Interlaminar stabilization

 The DIAM™ (Device for Intervertebral Assisted Motion) Spinal Stabilization System provides flexible support of the lumbar spine while treating spinal degeneration.